MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-slack.md

 ## Gather credentials

 Select the **Basic Information** tab and scroll to the **App Credentials** section.
-The Client ID, Client Secret, and Verification Token required for configuration of your Slack bot are displayed.
+The Client ID, Client Secret, and Signing Secret required for configuration of your Slack bot are displayed.

 ![Gather credentials](~/media/channels/slack-AppCredentials.png)